Panasonic GX1 vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GX1 does not offer wifi capability.
+In contrast, the GX1 does not provide wifi capability.

 Both the GX1 and the A7 II have been discontinued, but can regularly be found used on eBay.
 The GX1 was replaced by the Panasonic GX7, while the A7 II was followed by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic GX1 better than the Sony A7 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.